Mama Cax: Modeling

 On September 15, 2016, Cax was invited to the White House to participate in a fashion show put on by Barack and Michelle Obama.
 At that time, she was working in the office of the Mayor of New York City with Dhiren Raja while finishing her studies.

 In 2017, Cax appeared in her first commercial advertisement, and soon signed with the modelling agency JAG Models in New York.
 Among her appearances, she walked the runway in shows for Chromat and Rihanna's Fenty Beauty.
 Her later commercial work included ad campaigns for Tommy Hilfiger and Sephora.

-She walked at New York Fashion Week in 2018, parading in a swimsuit designed by Becca McCharen, who seeks to change the "standards of beauty".
+She walked at New York Fashion Week in 2018, parading in a swimsuit designed by Becca McCharen (CEO and Creative Director for Chromat), who seeks to change the "standards of beauty".
 That year, she made the cover of Teen Vogue with Jillian Mercado and Chelsea Werner.

 In 2019, Cax became the face of the Olay brand for their sunscreen marketing campaign.
 In October 2019, Cax announced she would be participating in the New York Marathon in a wheelchair.